verekia/three-gpu-ecosystem-tests/README.md

 ### ReactCurrentOwner issue

-It seems like React Three Fiber 8 is not compatible with Next.js 15 or React 19 RC in some circumstances.
+It seems like React Three Fiber 8 is not compatible with Next.js 15 or React 19 in some circumstances.

 > ❌ `TypeError: Cannot read properties of undefined (reading 'ReactCurrentOwner')`